-My research interests include the use of digital tools for qualitative research, computer-mediated communication, discourse analysis methodologies and online/blended learning environments.
-For a brief overview of some of the work I have been involved with, take a look at my Pecha Kucha presentation.
+For a brief overview of some of the research I have been involved with, take a look at my Pecha Kucha presentation.

 My first formal teaching experience was as an English teacher in Lesotho, Southern Africa as a Peace Corps Volunteer.
 One of my favorite parts of the experience was learning to speak Sesotho and the opportunity to travel to Swaziland, South Africa, Botswana, Madagascar and Zimbabwe.

 After finishing my Master’s program I completed a two year internship with the English Language Center at Michigan State University, during which I taught intensive English and academic English classes for international students.
-I then moved to beautiful Bloomington, Indiana to pursue my Ph.D. in Instructional Systems Technology, minoring in computer-mediated communication, at Indiana University.
+I then moved back to Indiana, my home state, to pursue my Ph.D. in Instructional Systems Technology, minoring in computer-mediated communication, at Indiana University.

-From 2003-2014 I was an assistant and associate professor at the University of Tennessee in Knoxville, serving as the coordinator of the qualitative research methods graduate certificate program and the instructional design Master’s program which was recently re-launched as a fully online program.
-I also facilitated the Discourse Analysis Research Team.
+From 2003-2014 I was an assistant and tenured associate professor at the University of Tennessee in Knoxville, serving as the coordinator of the qualitative research methods graduate certificate program, facilitating the Discourse Analysis Research Team, and helping to design and re-launch the instructional design Master’s program as an award-winning fully online program.

-After work and on the weekends I live to be outdoors, particularly running, hiking, backpacking, gardening and biking.
-I have served as an Appalachian Trail maintainer, coordinated a monthly hiking group for women, and am a founding member of Girls Outside.
-I consider my opportunities to travel one of the best parts of working at a university, and have been to every continent except Antarctica.
+After work and on the weekends I live to be outdoors – running, hiking, backpacking, gardening and biking.
+I have worked as a trail guide in the Great Smoky Mountains National Park, served as an Appalachian Trail maintainer, coordinated a monthly hiking group for women, and was a founding member of Girls Outside.
+So far I have been to every continent except Antarctica.